MarkusIngerslev/nest-economic-backend/README.md

 #### Income

 - `GET /incomes` - Fetch all incomes
+- `GET /incomes/me` - Fetch all incomes for logged in user
+- `GET /incomes/:id` - Fetch a single income
+- `GET /incomes/user/:userId` - Fetch all incomes for a single user (admin only)
 - `POST /incomes` - Create a new income
-- `GET /incomes/:id` - Fetch a single income
 - `PUT /incomes/:id` - Update a single income
 - `DELETE /incomes/:id` - Delete a single income